liferay/liferay-docs/discover/deployment/articles-dxp/04-maintaining-liferay/01-patching-liferay-dxp/02-using-the-patching-tool/00-using-the-patching-tool-intro.markdown

 # Using the Patching Tool [](id=patching-tool)

-The Patching Tool is a Java based application for installing, removing, comparing, and preparing @product@ patches.
+The Patching Tool installs, removes, compares, and prepares @product@ patches.
 It is pre-installed in @product@ bundles, easy to install into @product@ manual installations, and easy to update.
 The Patching Tool's executable scripts facilitate patching.

 Here are the essentials to get started using the Patching Tool:

-- [Installing the Patching Tool](#installing-the-patching-tool) (for @product@ manual installations only)
+- [Installing the Patching Tool](#installing-the-patching-tool) (for manual installations only)
 - [Executables](#executables)

 ## Installing the Patching Tool [](id=installing-the-patching-tool)

 @product@ bundles come with the Patching Tool pre-installed (in `[Liferay Home]/patching-tool`) and pre-configured with the default settings.
-Skip this section if you're using a @product@ bundle.
+Skip this section if you're using a bundle.

 If you installed @product@ manually, however, you must also install the Patching Tool manually.